mave2k/DynDNS_Update_Script/README.md

 ### Preparations on your Synology NAS

-*Remark: Tested with Synology DSM 7.2.1*
+*Remark*: Tested with Synology DSM 7.2.1

 - Enable SSH access in Control Center -> Terminal & SNMP
 - Install the DNS Server package

 ### Deploy the Script

 Copy the 2 script files to your Synology NAS.
 You can do this via drag & drop from the Browser UI.

 Adapt the Config-Parameters in the `config.sh` file.